StrykerDelkar/chef/README.md

 # CHEF
-This is the CHEF-Application, which helps indecicisve people to choose a meal.
+This is the CHEF-Application, which helps indecisive people to choose a meal.

 Link to this Repo: [CHEF](https://github.com/StrykerDelkar/chef)